 Treadmills.
 If you’re willing to invest the time and caution in training your dog on a treadmill, this can be a great way to replace long walks.
 First they need to get comfortable with the noise, then get used to standing on the machine while it’s not in motion, and even then start very slow.
 You should always hold the leash yourself rather than tie it to the treadmill.
 (We don’t suggest trying this with cats.)

 We’ll get through this together, and so will our pets.
 If you have any indoor activity ideas you love, we’re all ears.
-Send them to [email protected] or share with our community on Instagram and Facebook.
+Send them to us directly by clicking here or share with our community on Instagram and Facebook.